adityaj1107/aditjind.github.io/README.md

-Welcome to my Personal Space on the Internet.
+Welcome to my personal space on the Internet.

 This website is deployed at https://adityaj.net